ART + CULTURE + CROSSINGS

 About the Artist

-Mostly Dan Born writes historical plays, he enjoys the research.
+Mostly Dan Born writes historical plays, and he enjoys the research.
 This play is one of a series Dan is writing which deals with writers (of some sort) who have had a significant connection to Lawrence.
-"Bang" of course is the William S. Burroughs entry.
+"Bang," of course, is the William S. Burroughs entry.

 "Crossing" is a play about Langston Hughes on a freighter bound for Africa in 1923.
-"The Man Without a Country" is a stage adaptation of a famous Civil War short story, written by Edward Everett Hale.
+"The Man Without a Country" is a stage adaptation of a famous Civil War short story written by Edward Everett Hale.
 Hale, a Boston native, raised money to fund the settling of Lawrence.
-"Unghosting the Chromosome" is a play about a ground-breaking research into genetics, Walter Sutton, who was also a member of KU's very first basketball team.
-It was inspired by a script written by Stanley R. Nelson, and Dan is grateful to his family for bringing it to his attention.
+"Unghosting the Chromosome" is a play about ground-breaking researcher into genetics, Walter Sutton, who was also a member of KU's very first basketball team.
+It was inspired by a script written by Stanley R. Nelson, and Dan is grateful to the Nelson family for bringing it to his attention.

 Mobile Art Supply Cart

 The Mobile Art Supply Cart makes art more accessible to anyone who could not otherwise afford the cost of art supplies.
 The cart makes an effort to sustainably source those materials for members of our community.
 Kāli feels passionate about the positive impact this could have on our city to bring the community together and make a conscious effort to reduce consumption and reuse products that have not yet reached the end of their artistic life.
 Donate your unused art supplies today to be used in the cart!